-Each year the Personal Counselor in collaboration with the Student Council, organizes a Residency Fair that provides students the opportunity to interact on a one on one basis with program directors and board review programs.
+In collaboration with the Student Council, the Personal Counselor organizes a Residency Fair that provides students the opportunity to interact on a one on one basis with program directors and board review programs.
 Participants of this fair provide students with information regarding residency programs, and employment opportunities/requirements.
 Students also receive information from programs that may help them in preparation for the required professional boards, USMLE for MD and NCLEX for BSN.
 In ocasiones, Alumni also serve as mentors in the fair, providing students with important information related to the health centers in Puerto Rico and the employment opportunities for nurses and public health professionals.